Will Packwood

 William James Packwood (born May 21, 1993) is an American former professional soccer player who played as a defender or defensive midfielder.

 Packwood joined the youth academy at English club Birmingham City in 2007 at the age of 14.
 He made his first-team debut in August 2012 in the Football League Cup, and played in several Football League Championship matches before suffering a severe leg injury in January 2013 which kept out of soccer for several months.
 After his recovery he spent time on loan to League Two club Bristol Rovers, and in the 2014–15 season had loan spells with League One club Colchester United and League Two Cheltenham Town, both of which ended early due to injury.
 He was not offered a new deal at the end of that season, and his contract was terminated early to allow him to return to the United States.

-Packwood has represented the United States in international soccer at levels up to under-23.
+Packwood represented the United States in international soccer at levels up to under-23.

-Personal life
+Early life

 Packwood was born in Concord, Massachusetts, to an English father and an American mother.
 He attended the Nashoba Brooks School and the Fenn School prior to moving to England in August 2007, where he attended Bromsgrove School.